VirusTotal/yara-x/site/content/docs/api/c.md

     size_t len);
 ```

 Specifies metadata for a YARA module.
-Similar to module output, module metadata is typically specific to each scanned file and is consumed after each call to [`yrx_scanner_scan`](#yrx_scanner_scan).
-Thus, you need to call this function before each scan if you intend to provide custom module metadata.
+Similar to module output, module metadata
+is typically specific to each scanned file and is consumed after each call to

-The provided `name` and `data` pointers must remain valid from the time this function is called until the scan is executed.

-**Parameters:**
+[`yrx_scanner_scan`](#yrx_scanner_scan).
+Thus, you need to call this function
+before each scan if you intend to provide custom module metadata.
+It receives:

 *   `scanner`: A pointer to the [`YRX_SCANNER`](#yrx_scanner) instance.
 *   `name`: A null-terminated UTF-8 string representing the YARA module name.
 *   `data`: A pointer to the buffer containing the module data.
 *   `len`: The length of the data buffer in bytes.

+The provided `name` and `data` pointers must remain valid from the time this
+function is called until the scan is executed.

 ------